hgmnz/practiceovertheory/source/_posts/2013-07-06-distributed-locking-in-postgres.markdown

 All postgres locking functions take an application defined key in the form of one 64-bit integers or two 32-bit integers.
-An application may create CRC values from higher level abstractions.
+An application may create CRC values from higher level abstractions to be supplied as locking keys.
 For example, a suitable integer for a lock on user ID 4232 may be the CRC of the string "user4232".
 This pattern is implemented in the [lock smith](https://github.com/ryandotsmith/lock-smith/blob/master/lib/locksmith/pg.rb#L22-L30) ruby library, and works well as an easy to understand application level abstraction.

 ### Conclusion

+{% pullquote %}
-Applications in modern software development and delivery are distributed in nature.
-Distributed mutexes and locks are an important primitive to help ensure correctness of behavior under concurrent environments.
+Applications in modern software development and delivery are distributed in nature. {" Distributed mutexes and locks are an important primitive to help ensure correctness of behavior under concurrent environments. "}
+{% endpullquote %}

 Many projects and products with distributed lock managers exist, but Postgres provides a lightweight mechanism that is suitable for many locking needs,